2011 England riots: Unemployment and poverty

 David Lammy MP has said that Tottenham has the highest unemployment rate in London and the eighth highest in the United Kingdom.
 The number of people chasing every one job vacancy in Haringey has been put at 23 and 54 in separate reports, and fears had spread of disorder after youth club closures in recent months.
 One report about a citizen's inquiry conducted in the aftermath of the violence noted that in Tottenham there were about 10,000 unemployed residents and only 367 job vacancies when the riots broke.

 Haringey has the fourth highest level of child poverty in London and 8.8% unemployed.

 Rioting for fun

 Other academics have pointed to more prosaic causes of the 2011 riots, citing the carnivalesque atmospheres created through the usual uses of urban space.
 For example, researchers from the University of Birmingham noted that 'another sound could be heard above the mêlée, that of laughter.
 Above the bark of police dogs, and behind the masked and hooded faces of the throng, were smiles, laughter, and shrieks of joy.'

 Gang culture

 In a Newsnight discussion on 12 August, historian David Starkey blamed black gangster culture, saying that it had influenced youths of all races.
 The BBC received nearly 700 complaints about his statement that the "whites have become black".
-Cottrell-Boyce, writing in the Youth Justice journal, argued that gangs were constructed as a "suitable enemy" by politicians and the media, obscuring the wider, structural and economic roots of youth violence.